CerroTorre LogoLogoEnglish translationLink zur SitemapLink zum Impressum

 First Steps: Basic Script Examples

-Imagine you are the system admin of the ADS domain 'example.com'.
-You want to retrieve information concerning objects in the ADS from the domain controller 'DC1' - if possible via script.
+Imagine you are the system admin of the Active Directory domain 'example.com'.
+You want to retrieve information concerning objects in the Active Directory from the domain controller 'DC1' - if possible via script.
 And maybe you even want to alter objects and their attributes.

 This is quite easy with the Active Directory Services Interface.
 Please have a look at the following script examples.
 If you don't know how Visual Basic scripts work, you could read the introduction for writing and running VBScripts here in the SlefADSI Tutorial first.